Wednesday, 10 February 2016

 − "Then you are telling me that Luke had 60 budges and you 50.
 It doesn’t look like him to have more."

 − "He finally had less, Richard.
 Those 30 budges of the hat he cannot spend.
 Surely this afternoon he will drop them into the hat again.
-And when we come back this evening to our outskirt, we will also distribute what there is inside without them, which we will need tomorrow."
+And when we come back this evening to our outskirt, we will also distribute what there might be inside the hat without them, which we will need tomorrow."

 − "Is it that you are thinking of also going today to the streets?”

-− "All evenings I will go with him now, whether I keep my job or not."
+− "Every afternoon I will go with him now, whether I keep my job or not."

 − "Forgive me, Nike.
-But as I am sure that Luke likes you, I think that your mate −and he stressed quite the name− will not allow you to join him today.
+But as I am sure that Luke likes you, I think that your mate −and he stressed the word mate− will not allow you to join him today.
 You can go to the outskirt, because I know that I will not convince you otherwise, but you already have a tent.
 Stay there."

 − "I will go to the street with him, even if I lose my feet." –I repeated with obstinacy.

-− "Then I'll have to be severe with you and tell you that if you are still wishing my friendship, now it depends on what you answer me.
-I'm not going to deny you that you go where you please.
-But you're going to accept a dain from me to come back to the Torn Hand by bus.
-And don't tell me that you may go to Deanforest for money or that you can take some in a cash machine.
-Don't even bother in returning it to me or giving me the change.
+− "Then I'll have to be severe with you and tell you that if you still desire my friendship, now it depends on what you answer me.
+I'm not going to deny you that you go wherever you please.
+But you're going to accept a dain from me to go back to the Torn Hand by bus.
+And don't tell me that you may go to Deanforest for money or that you can take out some in a cash machine.
+Don't even bother to return me the coin or give me the change.
 Here's the dain.
 And now tell me what you're going to do with it."

-He was a friend and in the end I had to give up.
+He was a friend and I had to finally give up.
 He was also right.
 If I went back to the outskirt on foot, I couldn't go back to the street.
 I accepted it.

 − "And now you can tell me, if you want, what happened in that alley with Hope."

-I kept talking to him of the steps I followed, of Walter’s look, if it had really been him, fixed on me, the rain, the blisters, something of the way back, how I had finally slept in the outskirt in Nike’s tent; and of this morning I just told him the incident of "Get away, you beggar" and how something so simple had gotten that I no longer had any doubts about what I should do.
+I kept talking to him of the steps I followed, of Walter’s look, if it had really been him, fixed on me, the rain, the blisters, something of the way back, how I had finally slept in the outskirt in Nike’s tent; and of this morning I just told him the incident of "Get away, you beggar" and how something that simple had made me no longer have any doubts about what I should do.

-− "And if it was Walter, and I almost plunge my hand in the fire, everyone will know it soon.
+− "And if it was Walter, and I will bet on it, everyone will know soon.
 And I am certain to be expelled from my job.
 Anyway, I wanted to tell about it.
-I don't want to go through life lying and if they allow me to continue here, there will be many days in which any of them may see me on the steps of the Basilica or anywhere else.
+I don't want to go through life lying and if they allow me to continue here, there will be many days when any of them may see me on the steps of the Basilica or anywhere else.
 So I don't know whether I will come to see you today or any other day, Richard."

 − "How is the small Crystelle?"

 − "19 days of life.
 She is a very quiet girl so far.
 She does not cry hardly anything.
 Remember that she is only a month younger than your little king.
 But I see that Miss Beaulière is approaching.
-Let me tell you that in the end, summing up one of your debates, Nike’s beauty has been stronger than the ugliness you saw in Nicholas.
-The ugly duckling turned into a swan.
-And I will continue there, always at your side, trying to enlighten your tail."
+Let me tell you that finally, summing up one of your debates, Nike’s beauty has been stronger than the ugliness you saw in Nicholas.
+The ugly duckling has turned into a swan.
+And I will continue there, always at your side, trying to light up your tail."

 − "So you know –Richard ended in the presence of Anne-Marie−.
 Either you spend here today or tonight I'll see you in the Torn Hand.
 And if there is any problem, you can always come to my house, where you know that you would be well received.
-My wife wants to meet you, and if you are a beggar she also does −he looked at me defiant− do you remember the address of my house?"
+My wife wants to meet you, and if you are a beggar she also does −he looked at me defiant− do you remember my house address?"

 − "St Alban's Road, 79, second left −he looked at me curious because of my way of retaining his address, and therefore I said−.
 Olivia is the second, and she is attacked by the southwestern wind, which blows from the left if we look at the north.
 When I was very young, I learned to find tricks to remember things.
 You see that I'm still doing."